ms-iot/content/en-US/win10/samples/AirHockeyApp_Documentation.md

 ###Config.cs

-This class defines the default (relative) values for mallet position, air hockey table mapping and motor speeds and acceleration.
+This class defines the default values for mallet position, air hockey table mapping and motor speeds and acceleration.
 The values correspond to the setup of the hockey table as seen in the demo video.
+MAX_MALLET_OFFSET is defined as the number of steps required to get the mallet from one end of the table

           public struct Config
           {